The river valley civilizations and their offshoots, 3500 BCE to 500 BCE

 As a rough guide, this task should take only 10 to 15 mins, with the discussion afterwards taking the rest of the lesson.

 The point of this class discussion is to synthesize the findings of the different groups, and give students a broad understanding of what the world was like at the very beginnings of world history.
 (World history is here defined in its traditional sense, as “written” history: i.e. that part of the human story which occurred after the development of writing.
 This distinguishes it from pre-history.)

 From their exploration of the world in 3500 BCE, the class looks at the following questions:

 What was the world like?
 How was it different from ours?

 Are they all at the same stage of development?
 If not, which is the most advanced, technologically? – politically?

-….what critical turning point in history occurs at around the time of this map (3500 BC)?
+What critical turning point in history occurs at around the time of this map (3500 BCE)?

 Why do we call the Sumerians the “first civilization” ?